bajibpathan/pt-musthave-series/course-index.md

 - How to choose the right testing tool ?
 - Popular performance tools available in the Industry
 - High-level components of any performance testing tool
-- Introduction to Jmeter and Its features
+- Introduction to JMeter and Its features
-- Difference between Jmeter with other Performance testing tools
+- Difference between JMeter with other Performance testing tools
-- Pre-requisites for Jmeter Installation
+- Pre-requisites for JMeter Installation
-- Jmeter Installation
+- JMeter Installation
-- Jmeter software folder structure
+- JMeter software folder structure
-- How to launch Jmeter in GUI and Non-GUI Mode and Command-line mode
+- How to launch JMeter in GUI and Non-GUI Mode and Command-line mode
+- JMeter User Interaface Quick Tour
-- Overview of Jmeter elements
+- Overview of JMeter elements
   - Test Plan
   - Thread Group
   - Samplers